 How can I get involved?

 There are a number of ways you can get involved.
-As a stakeholder, you can participate in our monthly board meetings that take place on the second Monday of every month at 11:30 a.m. at the Community Room at Chatsworth Train Depot.
-If you are interested in becoming a elected Board member, elections are held in October/November each year.
+As a stakeholder, you can participate in our monthly board meetings that take place on the third Monday of every month at 11:30 a.m. at the Community Room at Chatsworth Train Depot.
+If you are interested in becoming a elected Board member, elections are held in April/May each year.
 We also have various committees we form for specific efforts that you can join.
 Check our Web site or attend board meetings for information about these committees.